on orders of $85 or more

 - Schenk, Trudy.
 Wuerttemberg Emigration Index Volume I-VIII.
 Salt Lake City: Ancestry Inc., 1986.
 Print.

 - Filby, P. William and Mary K Meyer.
 Passenger and Immigration Lists Index in Four Volumes.
 Detroit: Gale Research, 1985.
 Print.
 (ISBN 0-8103-1795-8).

 The Schmid Family Crest was acquired from the Houseofnames.com archives.
 The Schmid Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 15 April 2014 at 18:40.
+This page was last modified on 19 October 2015 at 09:18.